Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9Um_UtQI8yE.md

 ### Transcript

-> uh full release 2021 dunno that would be nice
+> full release 2021 dunno that would be nice